cerst/spray-slick-blueprint/README.md

 * PostgreSQL - 9.1-901  (access configuration resides in src/main/resources/application.conf)
 * ScalaTest - 2.0.RC2

-It is build with SBT and the revolver plugin
+It is build with SBT including the intellij and revolver plugin
+* use gen-idea to generate sources for intellij idea
 * use re-start/ re-stop to start/stop the application from SBT
 * optionally add --resetDb as cmd arg to drop (if exsists) and create the database schema

 The application features a simple REST endpoint which allows you to
 * add a new book via POST to '/books'